Go Back

 The football field-sized space laboratory flies 250 miles above Earth’s surface at a speed of around 17,500 mph and has been continuously crewed by astronauts since Nov.
 2, 2000.

-Although the ISS is always orbiting the Earth, it is not always visible and requires a small amount of planning, and cloud-free weather, to spot.
+Although the ISS is always orbiting the Earth, it is not always visible and requires a small amount of planning and cloud-free weather to spot.

 In this long-exposure photo, taken with a fisheye lens the International Space Station (ISS) moves along its orbit above an entrance with "Bomb Shelter" written on the side, where people hide from night shelling, in the Petrovsky district, Donetsk, eastern Ukraine, late Monday, Aug.
 4, 2014.
 (AP Photo/Dmitry Lovetsky)

+“The space station is visible because it reflects the light of the Sun – the same reason we can see the Moon,” NASA said.
 “However, unlike the Moon, the space station isn’t bright enough to see during the day.
 It can only be seen when it is dawn or dusk at your location,” NASA said.

 Additionally, the ISS cannot be seen when it is flying through Earth's shadow since there is no sunlight for it to reflect back down to Earth.